Wassily (Vasily) Kandinsky (1866-1944)

 The Struggle with His False Self

-If we are content to be contained in P-B dependent upon our survival strategy we can usually survive living our life of “quiet desperation.”
+If we are content to be contained in a P-B survival strategy, it is usually a life of “quiet desperation.”
 Kandinsky’s “still small voice” would not permit that and he was stressed in his early life because he could not bring his inner vision and artistic expression into alignment.
 “Behind him (1908) lay a period of artistic difficulties, personal problems, and even bouts of depression.
 [His] search for a new pictorial means was proving painful and laborious.
-All these factors exacerbated his turbulent mental state, and during his last trip to Paris he almost had a nervous breakdown.”
+All these factors exacerbated his turbulent mental state, and during his last trip to Paris he almost had a nervous breakdown.”[xi]
 There were times after being active in the avant-garde when he needed to retreat and lick his wounds.

 For him life is fascinating to watch from a safe hidden place,

 “I hate it when people see what I’m really feeling.
 Sometimes I’d like to be utterly alone in the world, estranged from the whole world, perhaps enemies with it.
 Out of society with me!
 Absolute solitude!
 No one understands me.
-I feel, think, dream, always want to be different from the others.”
+I feel, think, dream, always want to be different from the others.”[xiii]

 Struggling to choose response over reaction, Kandinsky seeks to open the channels to the Implicate Order, enter the present moment and find the clarity which will allow him to express his unique gift.
 “I myself was not yet sufficiently mature to experience purely abstract form without bridging the gap by means of objects.
-If I had possessed this ability, I would already have created absolute pictures [abstract expressionism] at that time.”
+If I had possessed this ability, I would already have created absolute pictures [Abstract Expressionism] at that time.”[xiv]

 The Evolution of His Vision

 In 1909 the mystic in Kandinsky began to appear in his paintings.
-“Kandinsky began to produce pictures in which, for the first time, motifs and objects appear mysterious and cryptic.”
+“Kandinsky began to produce pictures in which, for the first time, motifs and objects appear mysterious and cryptic.”[xv]
 At the same time the disintegration of form (illusion of P-B) begins to take place.

 A major influence on Kandinsky’s gradually emerging identity was Paul Cezanne who also used colors boldly without the need to depict form realistically.
-“Colour is the place where our mind and the universe meet.”
+“Colour is the place where our mind and the universe meet.”[xvi]
 The affinity that all of us have with kindred spirits with whom we can identify and from whom we can find support is critically important.
 In mythology these people are called “helpers.”
 Early on Kandinsky began to realize that depicting objects in his painting felt unfulfilling.
-“His encounter with Monet’s Haystacks in an exhibition in Russia [provided] confirmation that the object represented a disturbing element in his pictures.”
+“His encounter with Monet’s Haystacks in an exhibition in Russia [provided] confirmation that the object represented a disturbing element in his pictures.”[xvii]

 “A work of art, he believed, should no longer depend upon an external model such as nature.
-Instead, the decisive factor in the genesis of a picture should be the inner voice of the artist.”
+Instead, the decisive factor in the genesis of a picture should be the inner voice of the artist.”[xviii]
 In the context of Simple Reality we learn the importance of not finding our identity in the illusory world of form especially the body, mind and emotions.
 Something similar happened to Kandinsky when he came to realize that painting objects disturbed him.
-As he evolved from representational painting to what he called “absolute painting” it was as if his false self began to dissolve along with the recognizable objects in his paintings.
+As he evolved from representational painting to what he called “absolute painting” it was as if his false self began to “dissolve” along with the recognizable objects in his paintings.
 “Thus objects began to dissolve more and more in my pictures.
-This can be seen in nearly all the pictures of 1910.”
+This can be seen in nearly all the pictures of 1910.”[xix]

 The Spiritual Awakening

 With Kandinsky the relationships among beauty, artistic expression and the larger arena of spiritual awakening was holistic.
 “According to Kandinsky, the ‘inner sound’ of a work of art must produce a corresponding resonance in the soul of the viewer.
 ‘In general, colour is a means of exerting a direct influence upon the soul.
 Colour is the keyboard.
 The eye is the hammer.
 The soul is the piano, with its many strings.
-The artist is the hand that purposefully sets the soul vibrating by means of this or that key.’”
+The artist is the hand that purposefully sets the soul vibrating by means of this or that key.’”[xx]

 As an awakening mystic Kandinsky begins to intuit the illusory nature of the material world and the folly of relying on the intellect to reveal Reality.
 As P-B began to fade, as it inevitably does for those experiencing the process of awakening, Kandinsky became one of those indomitable seekers “who examine matter over and over again and finally cast doubt upon matter itself, which yesterday was the basis of everything, and upon which the whole universe was supported.”[xxi]

 In his poetry Kandinsky addressed what he saw as the delusional behavior of those around him.
 He realized that this was caused in part by over-reliance on the intellect and trusting the senses to reveal the nature of reality (P-B) which he knew was an illusion.
-“Kandinsky’s poems reveal the emptiness of appearances and of reason.”
+“Kandinsky’s poems reveal the emptiness of appearances and of reason.”[xxiii]

 Artistic expression usually involves a higher than normal level of awareness because of the more profound connection it has to the Implicate Order during the creative process.
 Kandinsky saw this even in ancient and primitive art.
-“Just like us, those pure artists wanted to capture in their works the inner essence of things, which of itself brought about a rejection of the external, the accidental.”
+“Just like us, those pure artists wanted to capture in their works the inner essence of things, which of itself brought about a rejection of the external, the accidental.”[xxiv]

 In a final shift from the objective to the subjective, Kandinsky comes to rely wholly on his “internal necessity” (intuition).
-“Kandinsky viewed the power of the ‘spiritual,’ inner voice, as the ultimate authority.”
+“Kandinsky viewed the power of the ‘spiritual,’ inner voice, as the ultimate authority.”[xxv]
 And finally, he is able to make the distinction between emotion and feeling thereby attaining the authentic power that is the doorway beyond suffering and illusion.
-“The spirit that will lead us into the realms of tomorrow can only be recognized through feeling.”
+“The spirit that will lead us into the realms of tomorrow can only be recognized through feeling.”[xxvi]

 Creating in the Present Moment